AyushSagar16/docs/docs/source/index.rst

 ===================================

 Welcome to the **FRC 5190** team documentation!
-This website will be used as a tutorial as well as a guide to look back on.
+This website will be used as training material as well as a guide to look back on.

 `Our Github <https://github.com/FRC5190>`_ is where we store all of our code.